iankit3/webOWASM/index.md

    2. [ASMjs](http://asmjs.org/faq.html)

 ## Welcome WASM
-Though the attempts made by NaCl and ASMjs are quite remarkable, they weren't part of a standard web specification.
-Finally everyone with the idea of fast web, agreed and thus [WebAssembly](https://webassembly.org/) got adopted as [standard](https://webassembly.github.io/spec/) and is available across browsers.
+Though the attempts made by NaCl and ASMjs are quite conviencing, they weren't part of a standard web specification.
+Finally everyone with the idea of fast web, agreed and thus [WebAssembly](https://webassembly.org/) got adopted as [standard](https://webassembly.github.io/spec/) and is available across popular browsers.